Soil fertility: Soil depletion

 Soil depletion occurs when the components which contribute to fertility are removed and not replaced, and the conditions which support soil's fertility are not maintained.
-This leads to poor crop yields.
-In agriculture, depletion can be due to excessively intense cultivation and inadequate soil management.
-Depletion may occur through a variety of other effects, including overtillage (which damages soil structure), underuse of nutrient inputs which leads to mining of the soil nutrient bank, and salinization of soil.
+This leads to poor crop yields, now becoming a global problem.
+In agriculture, soil depletion can be due to excessively intensive cultivation and inadequate soil management.
+Depletion may occur through a variety of other effects, including over-tillage (which damages soil structure), overuse of nutrient inputs which leads to mining of the soil nutrient bank, and salinization of soil.

-Colonial Impacts on Soil Depletion
+Colonial impacts on soil depletion

 Soil fertility can be severely challenged when land-use changes rapidly.
 For example, in Colonial New England, colonists made a number of decisions that depleted the soils, including: allowing herd animals to wander freely, not replenishing soils with manure, and a sequence of events that led to erosion.
 William Cronon wrote that "...the long-term effect was to put those soils in jeopardy.
 The removal of the forest, the increase in destructive floods, the soil compaction and close-cropping wrought by grazing animals, ploughing—all served to increase erosion."
-Cronon continues, explaining, "Where mowing was unnecessary and grazing among living trees was possible, settlers saved labor by simply burning the forest undergrowth...and turning loose their cattle...In at least one ill-favored area, the inhabitants of neighboring towns burned so frequently and graze so intensively that…the timber was greatly injured, and the land became hard to subdue...In the long run, cattle tended to encourage the growth of woody, thorn-bearing plants which they could not eat and which, once established, were very difficult to remove".
+Cronon continues, explaining, "Where mowing was unnecessary and grazing among living trees was possible, settlers saved labor by simply burning the forest undergrowth...and turning loose their cattle...In at least one ill-favored area, the inhabitants of neighboring towns burned so frequently and graze so intensively that...the timber was greatly injured, and the land became hard to subdue...In the long run, cattle tended to encourage the growth of woody, thorn-bearing plants which they could not eat and which, once established, were very difficult to remove".
 These practices were methods of simplifying labor for colonial settlers in new lands when they were not familiar with traditional Indigenous agricultural methods.
 Those Indigenous communities were not consulted but rather forced out of their homelands so European settlers could commodify their resources.
 The practice of intensive land burning and turning loose cattle ruined soil fertility and prohibited sustainable crop growth.

 While colonists utilized fire to clear land, certain prescribed burning practices are common and valuable to increase biodiversity and in turn, benefit soil fertility.
-Without consideration of the intensity, seasonality, and frequency of the burns, the conservation of biodiversity and the overall health of the soil can be negatively impacted by fire.
+However, without consideration of the intensity, seasonality, and frequency of the burns, the conservation of biodiversity and the overall health of the soil can be negatively impacted by fire.

-In addition to soil erosion through using too much or too little fire, colonial agriculture also resulted in topsoil depletion.
+In addition to soil erosion through using too much fire, colonial agriculture also resulted in topsoil depletion.
 Topsoil depletion occurs when the nutrient-rich organic topsoil, which takes hundreds to thousands of years to build up under natural conditions, is eroded or depleted of its original organic material.
-The Dust Bowl in the Great Plains of North America is a great example of this with about one-half of the original topsoil of the great plains having disappeared since the beginning of agricultural production there in the 1880s.
-Outside of the context of colonialism topsoil depletion can historically be attributed to many past civilizations' collapses.
+The Dust Bowl in the Great Plains of North America is a great example of this with about one-half of the original topsoil of the Great Plains having disappeared since the beginning of agricultural production there in the 1880s.
+Outside of the context of colonialism, many past civilizations' collapses can be attributed to topsoil depletion.